-As always, we will continue to keep the Subcommittee apprised of our cost containment activities, as they remain a critical part of our overall budget culture.
-I hope that we will continue to have the support of the Subcommittee as we pursue these efforts, as we have often found that savings opportunities require a marginal upfront financial investment in order to realize more substantial long-term efficiencies.
+Cost containment activities remain a critical part of our overall budget culture.
+I hope that we will continue to have the support of the Congress as we pursue these efforts, as we have often found that savings opportunities require a marginal upfront financial investment in order to realize more substantial long-term efficiencies.